Author Archives: eejm

 The couple had two sons:

 After the wedding, Henri became a Prince of Denmark and was known by the Danish version of his name, Henrik.
 On January 14, 1972, King Frederik IX died after a brief illness and Henrik’s wife ascended the Danish throne as Queen Margrethe II.
 In April 2016, Henrik renounced the title of Prince Consort, which he had been given in 2005.
-He retired from public life and decided to participate in official events to a very limited extent.
+He retired from public life and decided to participate in limited official events.
 Although Henrik remained close to Margrethe, he was vocal about the difficulties he experienced as a male consort (a historically female role) in terms of his personal income and his role in the affairs of the country.

 Henrik published several books of poetry in his native language as well as additional books in Danish.
 Henrik and his wife owned Chateau de Cayx, a wine estate in southern France, where the two spent part of their summers.